nodejs/node/doc/api/net.md

 Initiate a connection on a given socket.
 Normally this method is not needed, the socket should be created and opened with [`net.createConnection()`][].
-Use this only if you are implementing a custom Socket.
+Use this only when implementing a custom Socket.

 For TCP connections, available `options` are: